Seahawks reportedly not meeting with QB Deshaun Watson

 The Houston Chronicle indicated that Watson, who has a no-trade clause, is not considering the Seahawks for now, setting his sights instead on the Saints and Panthers, two teams it is reported he will meet with Monday night.

-The Chronicle reported that “Watson may have rejected the Seahawks because he doesn’t want to play on the Pacific Northwest.”
+The Chronicle reported, “Watson may have rejected the Seahawks because he doesn’t want to play on the Pacific Northwest.”

 Dianna Russini of ESPN, meanwhile, reported that the Seahawks “do not have any plans to meet with Watson as of now.”